simulation-comparison/scdb-ri/comparisons/20251015-energy-conservation/readme.md

 ### 1.3.
 Rationale

-Energy conservation is a fundamental principle and requirement for a software modelling the transport of ionizing radiation.
-In numerical simulation on a finite-precision computer, however, floating-point arithmetic error ($2^{-52}$ in 64-bit IEEE 754 representation) may accumulate during calculation.
-This scenario seeks to verify that floating point errors are under control in the simulation software, for a set of representative energies and materials.
+- Energy conservation is a fundamental principle and requirement for a software modelling the transport of ionizing radiation.

+- In numerical work on a finite-precision computer, floating-point arithmetic errors ($2^{-52}$ in 64-bit IEEE 754 representation) accumulate during calculation.

+- This scenario seeks to verify that floating-point errors are under control in the software.

+- A set of representative energies and materials is considered, because the accumulated floating-point error in this scenario is expected to grow like the number of energy deposition events during the simulation, which is proportional to $N$, with a constant that depends on the incident energy and the atomic number.

 ### 1.4.
 Expectation

-The total energy deposited per incident particle is equal to the initial particle energy, within a range that can be explained by floating-point arithmetic error propagation.
+The total energy deposited per incident particle is equal to the initial particle energy, up to a precision that can be understood in terms of floating-point errors.

 ## 2. Specification